We are small but we are growing

 to us whenever she sees us outside.
 The donkeys and Gracie, a very large horse, are in the far pasture from the

 house.
-Then the next pasture is our group of our young males and geldings.
-Our older males or "herdsires"
+Then the next pasture is our group of our breeding males..
+Our two oldest males are in another

-on shearing day.
+Sunday, April 12th.
 All are invited to attend.
 You need to wear old clothes and plan to get dirty.
+We will

-We will have lunch, cold drinks and snacks for all.
-Please call ahead to make sure there has been no change in plans
+have lunch, cold drinks and snacks for all.
+Please call ahead to make sure there has been no change in plans - 864-903-1856.
+One

 animal's product all the way to selling it in skeins with their picture on it.
 The leftover fleece is then